 Photo Location # 1: The Front of Hogwarts (The Forbidden Journey Entrance)

 Near the second Butterbeer cart, you won’t be able to miss this spot as it’s the entrance to the Forbidden Journey ride.
 This angle has Hogwarts in its full glory directly facing you.
 The castle stands atop a rocky cliff, each tower visible, with spires jutting into the sky, and statues up front.
 You’re also surrounded by crowds, who will be in your shot as this is a ride entrance, but honestly, it doesn’t take away from the picture.
-With such a large background it also makes for a great selfie spot if the crowds are too much for a regular picture.
+It also makes for a great selfie spot if the crowds are too much for a regular picture.

 Photo Location # 2: The side of Hogwarts on the bridge

 This is a favorite picture spot in not only all of the Wizarding World but all of Universal.
 The location is the bridge between Hogsmeade and Jurassic Park.
 Looking at the Islands of Adventure map, the bridge shows as the connection between the two lands in the park.
 The bridge provides an unobstructed view of the side of Hogwarts.
 Standing behind the bridge, the castle towers above, surrounded by lush greenery.
-It’s far enough away that you can lean against the wooden bridge railing and use it as a prop.
 Best of all, there will be zero other guests in your pictures because there is plenty of space to spread out.
 Be prepared to take tons of pictures!

 Fourth Stop: Visit Ollivanders Wand Shop